prodoxx/game-of-life/README.md

 ## Testing

-- Unit tests with Vitest
+- Unit tests with Vitest were done for both app and api with a focus on `app` because of time.
 - Integration testing (missing because of time). **TODO later maybe.**
   - We could use Playwrite for E2E testing
   - Vitest for integration testing and since we have a docker-compose file already, we can easily spin up a Redis instance for testing and reuse the images to create test instances for testing.